A quick-start guide to get you up and running with Apptentive. Read on for step-by-step instructions to integration success.

 We’re excited for you to start engaging with your customers using Apptentive.
 If you have any questions or concerns at all, please contact us at email@example.com.

-- Create both production and test apps in Apptentive web interface.
+- Create both production and test apps in the Apptentive web interface.
 You can create a new Apptentive dashboard by selecting the top left App Icon.

 - Invite developers and other team members to be administrators or collaborators within Apptentive.
 You can invite new Team Members in the Settings section of the dashboard.

 - Create work items for development team: